-Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD International Rio Declaration on Environment and In order to protect the environment, the precautionary The Site Allocations DPD will have regard to Development - Principle 15: approach shall be widely applied by States according to the precautionary principle to ensure Precautionary Principle (1992) their capabilities.
-Where there are threats of serious or irreversible environmental damage is avoided irreversible damage, lack of full scientific certainty shall in the district and surrounding area.
+Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD International Rio Declaration on Environment and Development - Principle 15: Precautionary Principle (1992) In order to protect the environment, the precautionary approach shall be widely applied by States according to their capabilities.
+Where there are threats of serious or irreversible damage, lack of full scientific certainty shall The Site Allocations DPD will have regard to the precautionary principle to ensure irreversible environmental damage is avoided in the district and surrounding area.